 The Certificate prepares students for continued Bachelor level studies at universities or other receiving institutions, continued studies in specific programs at NLC, continued studies in professional programs, or entry-level employment opportunities.

 Transfer arrangements exist with universities, colleges and institutes throughout British Columbia.
-See the BC Transfer Guide(opens in a new tab).
+See the BC Transfer Guide(opens in a new tab)new window.
 Course transfer beyond British Columbia is determined on a case-by-case basis.
 NLC students are responsible for confirming admission requirements, application procedures, transfer credit, and graduation requirements at all receiving institutions.

 Intakes

-* requires a mix of online and video-conference courses
+* requires a mix of online and video-conferencenew window courses, where resources and interest permit.

 Length